hannahmohdrawi/Soul-Travel/README.md

 # Soul Travel
-A webpage designed for a made up travel agency.
+A webpage designed for a travel agency.

 ## Description
-This code was created as part of my personal web development to improve my HTML, CSS and JavaScript skills. </br>
+This code was created as part of my personal web development project to further improve my HTML, CSS and JavaScript skills. </br>
 The focus on this project was to create a webpage that has a navbar that responds responsively to the different screen sizes.